 Here is what each category includes:

-Residential: This category includes the construction, alteration, or repair of single-family houses, townhouses, and apartment buildings.
+This category includes the construction, alteration, or repair of single-family houses, townhouses, and apartment buildings.
 To be in this category the structure cannot be taller than four stories in height.
 Associated work for the building is included, like site work, parking areas, utilities, streets, and sidewalks.

-Highway: This category includes the construction, alteration, or repair of roads, streets, highways, runways and parking areas.
+This category includes the construction, alteration, or repair of roads, streets, highways, runways and parking areas.
 It also covers most other paving work not incidental to building, residential, or heavy construction.

-Wage determinations and conformances
+Wage Determinations and Conformances

-If a project requires work that is not covered by a labor classification already listed on the applicable wage determination, a conformance may be needed.
+If a project requires work that is not covered by a labor classification already listed on the applicable wage determination, conformance may be needed.
 This doesn’t create a new classification of labor, but simply determines the prevailing wages for work that’s needed but missing from the wage determination for the project.
 According to the DOL, this usually only happens if there is a low response rate for the Davis-Bacon wage survey in the area.
 Conformances are not common, but when they are needed they are granted by the WHD.

 Correctly using wage determinations is key to staying out of trouble on your prevailing wage projects.
 You can learn everything you need to know about them in our wage determination guide.